515handwritten-expression/515-handwritten-mathematical-expression/README.md

 Our handwritten mathmatical expression recognization system aims to take handwritten mathematical expressions as inputs, recognizes the expressions, generate a printed version, and performs the calculation.
 We build and train a deep learning model to recognize handwritten expressions and implement a function to perform the calculation.
 We deliver the user-provided expressions in a readable and print-friendly format using LaTeX, along with the results of the expressions.

 With our system, the pain of computing complex mathematical expressions by hand can be relifed.
-Our system is going to quickly convert the handwritten expressions to a machine-readable and generate the result.
+Our system is going to quickly convert the handwritten expressions to a machine-readable version and generate the calculation result.

 ### Directory Structure